 Unlike electronic instruments, which have consistent quality and performance, acoustic guitars don’t always play well right out of the box.
 As a parent, you might conclude that your child isn’t ‘musically inclined’ when in reality a poor quality instrument is sullying the actual outcome.

 “Most guitars look fine to a layperson but could be difficult or impossible for children to play.
 Either the strings are too tight or too high above the fretboard, or the guitar doesn’t sound evenly in tune across the length of the strings (called string intonation),” says Martin.
+(For more on intonation, check out our guide).

 “A poor-quality setup detracts from comfort and cognition.
 Children are not capable of enunciating the problem, they just know something is not right.
 That’s enough for a child to put the guitar away for good,” Dr. Belsky comments.